The Australian Government’s Reef Trust

 Work continues to reduce the impacts of land management and water quality flowing from the Burnett Catchment.
 Future projects BMRG will head up include:

-- Native and site-specific revegetation from seed (samples taken from the site prior to earthworks, and grown in Gidarjil’s native nursery).
+* Native and site-specific revegetation from seeds (samples taken from the site prior to earthworks, and grown in Gidarjil’s native nursery).